sibelly/kt-mapper/README.md

 [![MovilePay](https://maquinadecartaoboa.com/wp-content/uploads/2019/06/maquininha-de-cart%C3%A3o-movile-pay.png?s=10)](https://maquinadecartaoboa.com/wp-content/uploads/2019/06/maquininha-de-cart%C3%A3o-movile-pay.png)
 # MovilePay KtMapper

-**KtMapper** is a library to perform an "object to object" mapping for Kotlin classes based on naming convetions.
-It can be useful for, for example, do a mapping between domain entities and DTO entities in a API by a "automatic" way.
+**KtMapper** is a library to perform an "object to object" mapping for Kotlin classes based on naming conventions.
+It can be useful to, for example, do a mapping between domain entities and DTO entities in an API by an "automatic" way.
 For example: supposing that you have the following class...

 ```kotlin